gutierrezps/huaweicloud-cce-kubernetes-katas/intro.md

 ## Introduction

-In this course, we will learn how to deploy applications in Kubernetes.
+In this course, we will learn how to deploy applications in Kubernetes, more specifically in [Huawei Cloud Container Engine (CCE)][hwc-cce].
 We will start by deploying the entire quotes application the way it will be done when we are done with the course.

 # Deploying an application